AlekseiRbo/XML/README.md

 `git commit -am "Add diff new.xml`
 `git push`

-29. Create preferences.xml file
+29. Create "preferences.xml" file
 `touch preferences.xml`

-30. In the preferences.xml file, add information about your preferences (Favorite movie, favorite series, favorite food, favorite season, side you would like to visit) in XML format.
+30. In the "preferences.xml" file, add information about your preferences (Favorite movie, favorite series, favorite food, favorite season, side you would like to visit) in XML format.
 `vim preferences.xml`
 ```
 <?xml version="1.0" encoding="UTF-8"?>